-The fixed price natural gas delivery contract will expire on September 30, 2020.
-DART is currently working on a new natural gas delivery contract.
-In the meantime, DART entered into natural gas hedge contact for a three-year period, October 1, 2020 to September 30, 2023.
+The fixed price natural gas delivery contract expired on September 30, 2020.
+DART has entered a new natural gas delivery contract.
+This new delivery contract is based on the market price.
+In order to minimize the risk of exposure to fluctuations in the market prices, DART entered into a natural gas hedge contact for a three-year period, October 1, 2020 to September 30, 2023.
 The objective of the natural gas hedge contract is to limit DART's exposure to market price fluctuations related to expected purchase of natural gas for DART buses, and paratransit service vehicles.
 The terms of the agreement include DART paying monthly fixed prices and receiving floating prices based on the West Texas, Waha index.

-Credit risk - As of the end of fiscal year 2019, DART's position in the derivative instrument (natural gas hedge) was a liability of \$1,457.
+Credit risk - As of the end of fiscal year 2020, DART's position in the derivative instrument (natural gas hedge) was a liability of \$744.
 DART could have been exposed to credit risk if the counterparty to the transaction becomes insolvent but that did not happen.
-Standard and Poor's credit rating for the counterparty was A3 during 2019.
+Standard and Poor's credit rating for the counterparty was A+ during 2020.

 Termination risk - DART or its counterparties may terminate a derivative instrument if the other party fails to perform under the terms of the contract.
 The effect of termination risk on DART is that it will pay market prices for natural gas purchased for its operations.
-No termination event has occurred during fiscal year 2019 and the last contract for natural gas hedge will expire on 9/30/2023.
+No termination event has occurred during fiscal year 2020 and the last contract for natural gas hedge will expire on 9/30/2023.